We live in a world now in where digital is the whole thing. When people talk about digital marketing, they’re really just talking about marketing.

 On purpose-driven marketing (10:28)

-Your audience [is] looking to have a relationship with brands.
-They want to feel like they’re part of a crew, part of a club, and that in deciding to purchase something or engage with an organization or donate, they feel like they have a personal investment and stake in that organization or company’s mission.
+Your audience is looking to have a relationship with brands.
+In deciding to purchase something or engage with an organization or donate, they feel like they have a personal investment and stake in that organization or company’s mission.

 Due to the changing political landscape, people have been seeking out brands that declare their purpose and values.
 In making their mission known, brands are strengthening the relationship between themselves and their customers.
 Nearly eight in 10 Americans say they are more loyal to purpose-driven brands than traditional brands, according to a 2018 study from Cone/Porter Novelli.